What is lead generation?

 Lead generation is the process of generating consumer interest for a product or service with the goal of turning that interest into a sale.
 In online marketing this typically involves collecting a visitor’s contact information (called a “lead”) via a web form.

 The first step of the process is finding an effective way to attract prospects to your website.
 Depending on your company’s goals and budgetary constraints, there are many ways to start attracting prospects to your site.
-The following are the some of the key ways which businesses use to drive traffic:
+The following are some of the key ways businesses use to drive traffic:

 Aside from driving more traffic to your site, there are many ways in which you can optimize your website in order to drive more leads.

-A/B testing allows you to test out different changes on your site to segments of your traffic in order to determine whether they have a positive impact on your conversion rate on not, and what exactly the impact will be.
+A/B testing allows you to test out different changes on your site to segments of your traffic in order to determine whether they have a positive impact on your conversion rate on not, and what the impact will actually be.
 Testing allows you to make data-driven decisions about changes to your site, rather than just going with your gut.

 Whether you are making changes to your lead forms or testing out different lead magnets, A/B testing software such as Optimizely makes it easy to show different versions of your site to your visitors, so that you can determine which version performs the best.